charlesgodoy/Android_KotlinSprintChallenge/README.md

 - [ ] work with Interfaces, Abstract Classes and Inherited Classes in Kotlin
 - [x] use special types of classes in Kotlin
 - [x] work with Pairs and Maps in Kotlin
-  - return pair from http request method
 - [x] use Kotlin Extension Functions
-  - add extention function to video to get the desired video file url that is specified in a constant

 ### Module 3 - Kotlin in Android